PrincetonUniversity/job_defense_shield/docs/alert/your_first_alert.md

        End: Mon Mar 17, 2025 at 06:23 PM
 ```

-CPU-Hours (Unused) is the product of the number of CPU-cores and run time limit minus the elapsed time (summed over all jobs).
+CPU-Hours (Unused) is the product of the number of CPU-cores and the difference between the run time limit and the elapsed time (summed over all jobs).
 The table is sorted by this quantity.
 Ratio Overall is CPU-Hours (Used) divided by CPU-Hours (unused) plus CPU-Hours (used).
 CPU-Rank is the rank of the user by CPU-Hours (used).
 The user that has consumed the most CPU-hours has a rank of 1.

-Looking at the data in the table above, we can decide on the threshold values to use for the alert.
+Looking at the data in the table above, one can decide on the threshold values to use for the alert.
 The following choices look like good starting values:

 ```yaml
 excessive-time-cpu-1: